ID56/Machine-Learning---tictactoe-project/README.md

 # Machine-Learning---tictactoe-project
 Tictactoe game which attempts to learn how to play from endgame data.
+(Work in Progress)

 This is an implementation of the concepts from the first chapter of Introduction to Reinforcement Learning, by Sutton and Barto.